osilander/203.311/Week4/Week4.md

 conda install mamba -n base -c conda-forge
 ```

+This will likely "redline" your RAM (visible in the top right corner of your screen as a little odometer).
+However, once installation occurs, the RAM should decrease.
+If the install fails, let someone know.

 As you can see, we have used `conda` only to be able to install `mamba`.
 From now on, use `mamba` to install all programs.

 ### Software Installation